marcelofinamorvieira/vercel-lambda-dato-image-optimization/README.md

 ## Common Issues

-### "Failed to create new upload" Error
+### "Failed to replace asset" Error

 If you see this error in the logs, check:

 1. Your DatoCMS API token has full access permissions
-2. The token is correctly set in your environment variables
+2. The asset ID is valid and exists in your DatoCMS project
-3. The imgix URL being generated is valid and accessible
+3. The optimized image URL is accessible

-### Webhook Not Triggering

-If your webhook doesn't seem to be triggering, verify:

-1. The webhook is correctly configured in DatoCMS
-2. You've selected the "Upload created" event
-3. Your deployment platform is not blocking incoming POST requests

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Built with ❤️ for DatoCMS users